1996Aurel/HLoG-VBGMM/README.md

   Replace `X` with the sample identifier, such as `A`, `B`, `C`, `D`, or `E` (e.g. for sample A: `sample_A.npy` and `mask_A.npy`).

 - **`output/`**
-   Empty folder to save the masks generated when the segmentation is completed.
+   Empty folder to save the segmentation masks.

 ## Run the model: